Crosswinds Response to Defamatory Media

 Isolating teens in a third world country

 Although Caribbean Mountain Academy is located outside of the United States, both Crosswinds and Lifeline headquarters are not.
-We answer to a U.S.-based accrediting body, CSI (Christian Schools International).
+We answer to a U.S.-based accrediting body, CSI (Christian Schools International – Our Certificate of Accreditation).
 In addition, Lifeline is under stringent regulation and oversight from the state government.
 Caribbean Mountain Academy’s location in the Dominican Republic offers teens the opportunity to experience another culture apart from the materialistic, fast paced, technology driven society of the United States that they are not thriving in.